The frame.

 Whether a given token is offered as part of an investment contract remains a transaction-focused question under Howey, turning on the representations conveyed to purchasers about the essential managerial efforts from which they would expect to profit.

-Read those two sentences together and the operating rule falls out: the category names the lane you intend; the marketing is the evidence of whether you stayed in it.
-That is the same thesis as our companion note on the Howey managerial-effort prong — marketing is not downstream of the security question, it is the surface on which the question is decided.
+The category names the lane you intend; the marketing is the evidence of whether you stayed in it.
+Same thesis as the companion note on the Howey managerial-effort prong.

 The five buckets, and the language each one lives or dies by.

-Each row below pairs the marketing framing that keeps a token in its intended non-security lane with the framing that pulls it toward the digital-security bucket.
-“Say this” anchors to present, verifiable utility; “not that” reintroduces the profit-expectation and efforts-of-others prongs of Howey.
+“Say this” anchors to present, verifiable utility; “not that” reintroduces the Howey profit-expectation and efforts-of-others prongs.
 Citations: SEC/CFTC taxonomy (Mar 2026); SEC v.
 Howey; SEC/CFTC joint interpretation (Mar 2026).

 | Bucket | What it is (working definition) | Say this (utility-anchored) | Not that (security-leaning) |